← All workflows

 Rebookly handles a different problem: recurring clients who quietly lapse.
 When a client with a recurring booking hasn’t scheduled within 14 days, Rebookly sends a text follow-up with a booking link.
 It is Canadian-built and PIPEDA compliant.

 HealOS is a multi-agent platform that bundles scribe, receptionist, and billing alongside scheduling automation in a single Jane-native product.
-The per-seat cost is higher, but for practices with five or more clinicians it avoids maintaining separate ClinicSync and Rebookly subscriptions.
+The per-seat cost is higher, but for practices with five or more clinicians it avoids maintaining separate Rebookly and n8n subscriptions.
 It is worth evaluating at that scale.

 How it gets wired

-Rebookly connects to Jane through the same partner API channel.
+Rebookly is purpose-built for Jane clinics.
 It watches recurring appointment patterns and fires the 14-day lapse text when the expected next booking doesn’t appear.
 Setup requires authorising Rebookly’s Jane integration and configuring the message template and timing.
 The outbound text links to the clinic’s Jane online booking page; no separate booking surface is needed.

-The complete data flow: patient or clinician change event in Jane, read by ClinicSync or n8n via the Jane partner API, outbound SMS or email to patient, patient response via booking link back into Jane, appointment written to the schedule.
+The complete data flow: patient or clinician change event triggers a notification, n8n sends an outbound SMS via Quo or email to the patient, the patient responds via a booking link to Jane’s online booking page, and the appointment is confirmed in the schedule.

 Compliance posture

 Jane App has Canadian data residency and satisfies PIPEDA and BC PIPA.
-ClinicSync is PIPEDA-confirmed, built specifically for Jane clinics in Canada, and has no US data routing.
 Rebookly is Canadian-built and PIPEDA compliant.

 n8n self-hosted on OVH Canada’s Beauharnois, Quebec infrastructure keeps all automation logic and any PHI-adjacent data on Canadian soil.
 OVH Canada holds ISO 27001 and SOC 2 Type II certifications and is not subject to the US CLOUD Act.
 This matters because the n8n workflows handle patient names, appointment times, and contact information in the process of building rebooking prompts.